 For executive roles that demand precision, discretion, confidentiality, and long-term value, retained search is the clear choice.
 For roles that require rapid fulfillment and are less senior, contingency may serve the purpose.

-Whichever route you choose, align it precisely with your hiring goals and partner with a recruitment firm that truly understands your vision and can deliver accordingly.
+Whichever route you choose, align it precisely with your hiring goals.
+To ensure you partner with a recruitment firm that truly understands your vision, it’s essential to ask the right questions before committing.